Ellen Sandell

 What are you passionate about?

 I’m passionate about solving the climate crisis and seeing a safe climate for our future and our children’s future.
-I’m also passionate about making a positive difference on the world, how social movements have changed history, and the role young people can play in this.
+I’m also passionate about how social movements have changed history, and the role young people can play in this.

 What have been the highlights of your career?